nbiancolin/musescore-part-formatter/README.md

   - In words: If there is a lineBreak added to a MultiMeasureRest, and then another line break added to a multimeasure rest, remove the initial one, only keep the second one
   - BUT: IF its is one mutimeasure rest and then notes, add the line break

-- For regular stuff, every 4 - 6 bars of music, add a line break.
-When a rehearsal mark / Line Break is encounterd, reset the count (ie, leave it on a new line) TODO: Not certain about this

 ==OLD==